CloudBindle/bindle/README.md

 These sections show specific examples taken from our templates.
 These cover single-node SeqWare, SeqWare clusters, and other OICR projects as well.
-The config JSON templates and provisioning Bash shell scripts should provide ample examples of how to use vagrant_cluster_launch.pl with other tools.
+The config JSON templates and provisioning Bash shell scripts should provide ample examples of how to use launch_cluster.pl with other tools.
 Using these examples, you will need to modify the configuration template and copy them to vagrant_cluster_launch.json (or another file, using the --config-file option).